Sabirtanvir12/PassCraft/README.md

 ---

 ## 🚀 Features
+PassCraft offers a wide range of functionalities to help users generate strong and customizable passwords efficiently.

+### 🔑 **Core Features:**
-✅ Generate strong and secure passwords instantly
+✅ **Instant Password Generation** – Quickly generate secure passwords with various options.
-✅ Supports customizable password length
+✅ **Customizable Length** – Set your desired password length (from short to very long).
-✅ Includes options for uppercase, lowercase, numbers, and special characters
+✅ **Character Set Selection** – Choose from uppercase, lowercase, numbers, and special characters.
-✅ Fast and lightweight
-✅ Open-source and free to use
+✅ **Avoid Ambiguous Characters** – Option to exclude characters like `O`, `0`, `I`, and `l` for better readability.
+✅ **Password Strength Indicator** – Get real-time feedback on the security of the generated password.
+✅ **Save Generated Passwords** – Option to save passwords to a text file for future use.
+✅ **Copy to Clipboard** – Instantly copy passwords to the clipboard for quick access.
+✅ **Offline & Lightweight** – Works completely offline and has minimal resource usage.

+### 🔥 **Advanced Features:**
+🚀 **Bulk Password Generation** – Generate powerful passwords.
+🔄 **Passphrase Generator** – Create secure yet easy-to-remember passphrases.
+🔒 **Entropy Calculation** – Get an estimate of password strength in bits.
+🎨 **User-Friendly Interface** – Clean and simple UI for easy navigation.
+📜 **Command-Line Support** – Run PassCraft from the terminal with arguments.

 ---